Ewan-Roberts/Jarvis/README.md

 ## BOOL/Spat Management

-In Jarvis *spats* are used that effectively take an input and pass the string to the back end to be interpretted.
-If these spats are to indicated an on or off state they are digested as layed out below:
+In Jarvis *spats* are used that effectively take an input and pass the string to the back end to be interpreted.
+If these spats are to indicated an on or off state they are digested as shown out below:

 for all BOOL STATEMENT's the below words can be used: